Why am I grieving if nobody has died?

 It isn't just one area of my life either.
 I never really got over losing my Dad at a fairly young age.
 He was ill for many years before his death.
 The only comfort was that he was no longer suffering, however, I still grieve the loss of him and the fact he never lived to see our family grow.
 I grieve him and the fact that those years were taken from us.

 Dealing with grief over death is one thing, but grief comes in many forms.
 The last few years, for me, have been awful.
-In 2016 I was diagnosed with breast cancer.
+In 2016 I was diagnosed with breast cancer, again in 2019.
 Thankfully, the physical side was treatable, but as anyone who has survived cancer will tell you, you live the rest of your life with the fear of it coming back.
 Maggie Keswick Jencks, the founder of Maggie's Centre famously said 'Do not lose the joy of living in the fear of dying' and that is so true, you can't let it control your life, however it does change your life and you tend to view life pre and post cancer.
-I only realised recently that I am grieving the pre cancer days, when that dark cloud wasn't constantly hanging over me, waiting to envelope me in it's fog yet again.
-The days before every ache or ailment immediately makes me think it's back.
+I only realised recently that I am grieving the pre-cancer days, when that dark cloud wasn't constantly hanging over me, waiting to envelope me in it's fog yet again.
+The days before every ache or ailment immediately made me think it's back.

 I didn't want another relationship.
 I wanted time on my own to find myself again.
 Be myself and do all the things I had wanted to do during the marriage that I couldn't.
 For a time I did.
 I enjoyed my own company.
 Not having to explain where I was going or why.
 Going to bed when I wanted - getting up when I wanted.
 Having my own home - something I'd never actually done after moving straight from my Mum's into my first home with my ex.
 But I fell for my friend.
 Nothing wrong with that, however, rather than being able to take it slowly, shortly after we began seeing each other he suffered a massive stroke, Paralysed down one side he needed care.
 I was on my own, I had the space.
 As a friend I couldn't see him go into a home, never mind a partner, and so just before Christmas 2017 he was released from the hospital and moved in with me.